jinghuazhao/EWAS-fusion/README.md

 ```
 ewas-annotate.R input-file.tmp manifest_location=/at/different/location
 ```
-Manhattan plot can be obtained from
+QQ and Manhattan plot can be obtained from
 ```
-manhattan_plot.R input-file.tmp
+ewas-plots.R input-file.tmp
 ```

 ## Example